When we think of defining manly features, one that sits at the top of the list would have to be a full and hairy chest.

 Even if your chest hair is out of control today, at least it doesn’t cover your entire body like a winter coat, so you have that to be grateful for.

 #2 Chest Hair Attracts Women at Different Times

-During the 1970s it seemed every woman swooned after a man with a hairy chest, but it turns out that might not have been true for ladies of all aged.
+During the 1970s it seemed every woman swooned after a man with manly chest hair patterns, but it turns out that might not have been true for ladies of all ages.

 A study of almost 300 women found that when a woman was of fertile age, she preferred a man with a cleaner chest.
 As women got older and approached postmenopausal age, they liked their men with a full chest of hair.

 This might be why we see a lot of older men strolling the beach in little more than Speedos and a full-grown rug on their chest, because they know women their age are into it.

 If you’re a man with chest hair, you’ve probably spent quite a few hours in the mirror checking it out.
 One thing you might have noticed and tried to fix is that it never looks even.